 Audio or video recording, digital or otherwise, of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
 Student or instructor content, digital or otherwise, created and/or used within the context of the course is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the content author(s).

 Please note that some classes may be recorded using web conferencing software, and links to recordings may be posted on the class website.
+These are only available to instructors and students registered in the course.

-ACADEMIC ACCOMMODATION
+ACCESSIBILITY AND ACADEMIC ACCOMMODATION